build-trust/ockam-documentation/reference/command/nodes.md

 Ockam Projects are also infinitely scalable Ockam [<mark style="color:blue;">Nodes</mark>](nodes.md#nodes) in the cloud.
 Ockam Orchestrator can create, manage, and scale projects for you.
 Projects are created within a [<mark style="color:blue;">Space</mark>](nodes.md#spaces) and can inherit permissions and subscriptions from their parent space.
 There can be many projects within one space.

-When your run `ockam enroll` for the first time, we create a default project for you, within your default space.
+When you run `ockam enroll` for the first time, we create a default project for you, within your default space.

 ```
 » ockam enroll